zhangqf-lab/CCI-seq/README.md

 Following sequencing, two 10x standard FASTQ libraries are generated: the mRNA library and the combinatorial index library.

 For the mRNA library, we utilize the `cellranger count` pipeline to perform standardized preprocessing, yielding a cell-by-gene expression matrix.

-For the combinatorial index library, we
+For the combinatorial index library, we have established a standardized analytical pipeline from scratch, encompassing data preprocessing, quality control (QC), and cell-cell interaction analysis.